Treatment in our Pet Hospitals

 What we can and can't treat

 We offer treatment for a variety of small pets.
-However, as a charity our funds are limited, so there are unfortunately some limits our services.
+However, as a charity our funds are limited, so there are some limits to our services.
+Unfortunately, due to veterinary staff shortages, some of our Pet Hospitals are currently prioritising life-saving emergency care over other essential and preventative care.
+We hope to fully reintroduce preventative care to all of our Pet Hospitals in the future.

 We currently offer: